SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-drought median

-In the case of droughts, the output of the {four climate models}(depicted as columns) is then processed by {eight hydrological models}(depicted as dots; their median as lines).
+In the case of droughts, the output of the {four climate models}(depicted as columns) is processed by {eight hydrological models}(depicted as dots; their median as lines).
 The large spread across these impact models shows the uncertainty in drought projections, now caused by both the climate and the impact models.
 Still, all impact models @!S0I1C1,3(but one) project an increasing exposure for all climate models.

 +++ cat-drought climate

 In terms of median results, we see a twofold increase in exposed land from @!L0(preindustrial levels) to @!L3(+2\,°C), but only a moderate increase in exposed population.
+A warming up to @!L3(+3\,°C) degrees, however, is projected to substantially increase both the area and the population exposed to drougths.

 +++ cat-drought impact

-Both, heatwaves and droughts, count as extensive events, meaning the potentially exposed land area is not confined by {non-climate related factors}(e.g., land use or topography).
-Therefore, the share of exposed land area is also the highest for those two events.
+Of the extreme events discussed here, heatwaves and droughts, are projected to affect the largest areas.

 +++ cat-crop-failure-title